cypso05/salaryCalculator/README.md

 I also attached a python template **# dynamicHTML.py** file that is able to generate dynamic HTML5 pages.
 The template can be modified to produce an entirely different result.

+**5 potential improvements for the selected Python code:**

+Use a templating engine like Jinja instead of embedding raw HTML in a string.
+This separates concerns and makes the code more maintainable.

+Validate user input before passing to calculation functions.
+This improves security and robustness against bad data.

+Use more semantic HTML tags like

+, instead of generic
+and .
+This improves accessibility and readability.
+Extract the salary calculation logic into a separate function.
+Keeps the view code clean and makes it easier to reuse/test that logic.

+Add type annotations for function arguments and returns.
+This documents intent and enables type checking for robustness.